 - To put health first and promote desired behaviours to reduce the spread of COVID-19;

 - To ensure financial resources were made available within relevant and appropriate timelines;

 - To design the program for uncertainty and allow for real-time judgement and decision-making; and

 - To make the process as simple as possible to ease the transaction burdens on both recipient and government.

-- All eligible Yukon businesses or organizations may apply.
+- All eligible Yukon businesses or organizations could apply.

-- Before applying for funding, businesses and organizations must make every effort:
+- Before applying for funding, businesses and organizations had to make every effort: